 - Would I enjoy working the business full-time?

-- Do I have six months worth of income in savings?
+- Do I have six months worth of living expenses in savings?

-- Is my monthly MLM Income at least 3-4 times more than my monthly living expenses?
+- Is my monthly MLM Income at least two to three times the amount of my job income?

 - How does my spouse or partner feel about this?